 Window treatments play a big role in allowing you to set your thermostat at a higher temperature and stay cool.

-“By using blinds, shades, and drapes, you will reduce the amount of radiant (solar) heat coming into your home,” explains David Mayer, OUC Sustainability Supervisor.
+“By using blinds, shades, and drapes, you reduce the amount of radiant (solar) heat coming into your home,” Mayer says.
 “This translates into a cooler, more comfortable home and allows you to potentially raise your air conditioner temperature setting.”

 What kind of window treatments should you use?
 According to Energy.gov, medium-colored drapes with white-plastic backings can reduce heat gains by 33 percent.
 With interior blinds, that number jumps to 45 percent.